Texas State Highway 249: MCTRA 249 Tollway section

 From Spring Creek to FM 1774 in Pinehurst, the tolled mainlanes of SH 249 will be maintained by the Montgomery County Toll Road Authority.
 Signed as MCTRA 249 Tollway, the first section to open was between Spring Creek and Sentinel Oaks (coinciding with Phase two of the HCTRA segment) on December 19, 2019.
 Construction on the next segment of MCTRA 249 Tollway from Sentinel Oaks to FM 1774 commenced in spring 2018.
 The next section of MCTRA 249 Tollway opened from Sentinel Oaks to Woodtrace Boulevard on March 26, 2020.
 The remaining MCTRA segment connecting to the TxDOT maintained section north of Woodtrace Boulevard opened on August 8, 2020.
-The total cost of the toll for MCTRA's segment is $1.25 for two-axle vehicles and, like HCTRA's Tomball Tollway, will only accept electronic toll-tags (EZ Tag, TollTag and TxTag).
+The total cost of the toll for MCTRA's segment is $1.47 for two-axle vehicles and, like HCTRA's Tomball Tollway, will only accept electronic toll-tags (EZ Tag, TollTag and TxTag).

 Aggie Expressway section

-Segment 1A

 From FM 1774 in Pinehurst to FM 1488 east of Magnolia, the toll road continues as SH 249 Toll, also known as the Aggie Expressway.
-The tolled mainlanes of Section 1A are maintained by TxDOT and were opened on August 8, 2020, with no tolls charged until December 2020.
-Unlike the HCTRA and MCTRA sections of the toll road, TxDOT allows a pay-by-mail option for all users in addition to EZ Tag, TollTag and TxTag.
+The tolled main lanes are maintained by TxDOT and were opened on August 8, 2020, with no tolls charged until December 2020.
+The cost to drive segment 1A is $1.95; however, unlike the HCTRA and MCTRA sections of the toll road, TxDOT allows a pay-by-mail option for all users, though at a higher cost per toll.

-Segment 1B

 Another eight miles of the Aggie Expressway from FM 1488 up to FM 1774 north Todd Mission opened to traffic on March 26, 2021.
-The current cost to drive the entire TxDOT section is $2.28 for two-axle vehicles, which took effect on the day of the latest segment to open.
+The current cost to drive segment 1B is $2.54 for two-axle vehicles, which took effect on the day of opening.

-Segment 2

-The final segment of SH 249, Segment 2 of the Aggie Expressway began construction in late 2018 and was opened to all traffic on October 28, 2022.
-It stretches from FM 1774 near Todd Mission to SH 105 east of Navasota.
+The final segment of the Aggie Expressway began construction in late 2018 and was opened to all traffic on October 28, 2022.
+It is 2 untolled lanes with intermittent passing lanes that stretches from FM 1774 near Todd Mission to SH 105 east of Navasota.